mlamoure/Indigo-Google-Vision/README.md

-Indigo (http://www.indigodomo.com) plugin for Google Vision
+Indigo (http://www.indigodomo.com) plugin for Google Vision, allowing home automation integration with the Google Vision API results.

 # Requirements #
 A Google Cloud Account with access to the Vision API